2.24 Child Emotional Injury Investigations and Evaluations

 Introduction

-Emotional abuse can be a repeated pattern of caregiver behavior or an extreme incident that conveys to a child that he or she is worthless, flawed, unloved, unwanted, endangered or only of value in meeting another’s needs (American Professional Society on the Abuse of Children, 1995).
-The emotionally abusive act(s) can be grouped into the categories of spurning, terrorizing, exploiting/corrupting, isolating and denying emotional responsiveness.
+Emotional abuse can be a repeated pattern of caregiver behavior or an extreme incident that conveys to a child that they are worthless, flawed, unloved, unwanted, endangered, or only of value in meeting another’s needs (American Professional Society on the Abuse of Children, 1995).
+The emotionally abusive act(s) can be grouped into the categories of spurning, terrorizing, exploiting/corrupting, isolating, and denying emotional responsiveness.

 Practice Guidance

-• In order for a report of emotional abuse to be substantiated in Kentucky, the Department for Community Based Services and regional mental health/mental retardation boards must work collaboratively by:
+• For a report of emotional abuse to be substantiated in Kentucky, the Department for Community Based Services (DCBS) and community mental health providers must work collaboratively by:

 • DCBS investigating the allegations of emotional injury; and

-• Obtaining information to share with the qualified mental health professional (QMHP) to determine whether an emotional injury has occurred.
+• Obtaining information to share with the QMHP to determine if an emotional injury has occurred.

 • It is the role of: